-These behaviors will be responded to in accordance with the District Anti-Bullying/Cyberbullying policy, see Policy #249.
-The Olweus Bullying Prevention Program is just one more way we can work collaboratively with students, parents, teachers and administration to maintain and strengthen our warm and positive school climates.
+Allegations of bully will be responded to in accordance with District Policy #249.
+The Olweus Bullying Prevention Program is just one more way we can work collaboratively with students, parents, teachers, and administration to maintain and strengthen our warm and positive school climates.